-A chart of Accounts can refer to a listing that is categorised into two parts, i.e. balance & profit & loss.
+A chart of Accounts can refer to a listing that is categorised into two parts, i.e., balance and profit & loss.
 In QuickBooks, all category-based transactions are stored in a chart of accounts.
 It comprises account types, vast descriptions & substantiation codes.

 This chart of accounts helps in organizing the transactions of an organization.